 PhD students may be eligible for tuition scholarship from the Faculty of Science, which covers all tuition costs, but does not cover the cost of fees.

-For comprehensive information regarding fees, tuition and living costs in Vancouver, please refer to the Faculty of Graduate and Postdoctoral Studies webpage.
+For comprehensive information regarding fees, tuition and living costs in Vancouver, please refer to the Faculty of Graduate and Postdoctoral Studies website.